 In addition to our existing cash and cash equivalents, under our agreement with Maruishi, we are potentially eligible to earn up to an aggregate of \$6.0 million in clinical development milestones and \$4.5 million in regulatory milestones as well as tiered royalties, with percentages ranging from the low double digits to the low twenties, based on net sales of products containing CR845 in Japan, if any, and share in any sub-license fees.
 During the second quarter of 2014, Maruishi completed a Phase 1 clinical trial in Japan related to CR845 in acute post-operative pain for which we received a clinical development milestone payment of \$0.5 million during the third quarter of 2014.
-The next potential milestone that the Company could be entitled to receive under the Maruishi license agreement will be a clinical development milestone for initiation of a Phase 1 clinical trial in Japan for a certain indication.
-If achieved, this milestone will result in a \$2.0 million payment being due to the Company.
+The next potential milestone that we could be entitled to receive under the Maruishi license agreement will be a clinical development milestone for initiation of a Phase 1 clinical trial in Japan for a certain indication.
+If achieved, this milestone will result in a \$2.0 million payment being due to us.

 Under our agreement with CKD, we are potentially eligible to earn up to an aggregate of \$2.3 million in clinical development milestones and \$1.5 million in regulatory milestones as well as tiered royalties with percentages ranging from the high single digits to the high teens, based on net sales of products containing CR845 in South Korea, if any, and share in any sub-license fees.
+The next two potential milestones that we could be entitled to receive under the CKD license agreement will be clinical development milestones for completion of a Phase 1b Oral CR845 trial and a Phase 2 CR845 trial both in the U.S. for a certain indication.
+If achieved, these milestones will result in payments totaling \$750 thousand being due to us.

 Our ability to earn these payments and their timing is dependent upon the outcome of I.V. and Oral CR845 development activities and, potentially, commercialization.
 However, our receipt of any further such amounts is uncertain at this time and we may never receive any more of these amounts.